Shrinking German economy 'on edge of recession' as exports stutter

 BERLIN (Reuters) - A slump in exports sent Germany’s economy into reverse in the second quarter, data showed, as its manufacturers bore the brunt of a global slowdown amplified by tariff conflicts and uncertainty over Brexit.

-Gross domestic product (GDP) fell 0.1% quarter-on-quarter, in line with a Reuters poll of analysts, as one observer raised the prospect of a further contraction in the third quarter and the industrial sector urged the government to kick-start growth by issuing more debt.
+Gross domestic product (GDP) fell 0.1% quarter-on-quarter, in line with a Reuters poll of analysts, as several observers raised prospects of another contraction in the third quarter, and the industrial sector suggested the government should ditch its balanced budget and kick-start growth via fiscal stimulus.

-On a calendar-adjusted basis, the annual growth rate slowed to 0.4% in the second quarter from 0.9% in the first, Wednesday’s Federal Statistics Office data showed.
-For 2019 as a whole, the government expects a growth of just 0.5%.
+On a calendar-adjusted basis, the annual growth rate in Europe’s largest economy slowed to 0.4% in the second quarter from 0.9% in the first, Wednesday’s Federal Statistics Office data showed.
+For 2019 overall, Berlin expects growth of just 0.5%.

-Markets also took fright, with the yield on Germany’s benchmark 10-year government bond hitting a record low of -0.624% despite the headline quarterly figure having matched expectations.
+Despite Wednesday’s headline quarterly figure matching expectations, markets also took fright, with the yield on Germany’s benchmark 10-year government bond hitting a record low of -0.624% DE10YT=RJR.

+The global slowdown has impacted growth across western Europe, but Germany’s traditionally export-reliant economy has been particularly vulnerable.

 The statistics office said that net trade slowed economic activity as exports recorded a stronger quarter-on-quarter decrease than imports.